thanhtran1965/Paper5/README.md

 ## Dataset:
 Valmet's sound dataset can find using this link: https://zenodo.org/record/6478574#.Ymj7ONpByUk

-### Note: All above datasets need to download and extract to the [data](https://github.com/nhattruongpham/soundSepsound/tree/main/data) folder.

 ## Usage:

 - Run '''VAE_GenSound3May2022''' to synthesize sounds using autoencoder